black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Modern-JavaScript-Methods-by-Building-Football-Team-Cards/README.md

 # Step 6
 Inside the myFavoriteFootballTeam object, add a new property with a key named team and a string value of "Argentina".

+# Step 7
+Below the team property, add a new property with a key named sport and a string value of "Football".